Is Chesil Beach Man Made

 Understanding the Geological Context: A History Etched in Stone

 To understand Chesil Beach's formation, we must first consider the wider geological context of the Dorset coastline.
+These rocks, formed millions of years ago in ancient seas, have undergone significant erosion and uplift over geological time.
 The area is characterized by a rich tapestry of sedimentary rocks, primarily from the Jurassic and Cretaceous periods.
-These rocks, formed millions of years ago in ancient seas, have undergone significant erosion and uplift over geological time.
 The cliffs and underlying bedrock of the Dorset coast have played a crucial role in supplying the vast quantities of shingle that compose Chesil Beach.

 The dominant rock types in the area, including chalk, limestone, and sandstone, are relatively resistant to weathering and erosion.
-However, constant battering from the waves and the effects of freeze-thaw cycles gradually break down these rocks, creating a continuous supply of sediment.
+Even so, constant battering from the waves and the effects of freeze-thaw cycles gradually break down these rocks, creating a continuous supply of sediment.
 This sediment, consisting primarily of flint, chert, and other hard fragments, is transported along the coastline by wave action, tides, and longshore drift.

 The Role of Longshore Drift: Shaping the Coastline